`

 Digital Signal Processing Demystified - James D. Broesch

-DIY Speaker Cabinets for Musical Instrument Applications (London Power Series) - Kevin O'Connor
+Speaker Cabinets for Musical Instrument Applications (London Power Series) -

 DSP Filters (Electronics Cookbook Series) - Lane, Datta, Karley & Norwood